lin-zhou/Octosmash-v.2/README.md

 ### New Features
 This section will be updated as new features are implemented.

+### Debugging & Fixes
+* Fixed lag when replaying the main game.
+* Fixed issue with not being able to jump after walking off stage.

 ## Installation
 Octosmash utilizes the [PixiJS library](http://www.pixijs.com).